Ads keep this website free for you.

 Borrow From Your RRSP to Help Buy or Build a Home

-The Home Buyers' Plan (HBP), first implemented in 1992 with a maximum withdrawal amount of $20,000, allows you to borrow up from your RRSP to buy or build a qualifying home, if:
+The Home Buyers' Plan (HBP), first implemented in 1992, allows you to borrow up from your RRSP to buy or build a qualifying home, if you are a first-time home buyer.

-bullet you or your spouse or common-law partner have not owned a home which you occupied as your principal residence during the four years preceding the withdrawal for the Home Buyers' Plan, or
+bullet you or your spouse or common-law partner have not owned a home which you occupied as your principal residence during the four years preceding the withdrawal for the Home Buyers' Plan (except in the 30 days prior to the withdrawal)

 Maximum Withdrawal Amount From Home Buyers' Plan